 Researchers from the Massey University conducted a clinical study on 36 patients with advanced lung cancer and found that only a subgroup of these cancer patients responded to Ganoderma Lucidum (Reishi Mushroom) polysaccharides in combination with chemotherapy/radiotherapy and showed certain improvements on host immune functions.
 Large well defined studies are needed to explore the efficacy and safety of Ganoderma Lucidum mushroom polysaccharides when used alone or in combination with chemotherapy/radiotherapy in these lung cancer patients.
 (Yihuai Gao et al, J Med Food., Summer 2005)

-Vitamin D supplementation may Reduce Depression Symptoms in Metastatic Lung Cancer Patients
+Vitamin D Food Supplements may Reduce Depression Symptoms in Metastatic Lung Cancer Patients

 In a very recent study done by the researchers from the Memorial Sloan Kettering Cancer Center Department of Psychiatry and Behavioral Science in New York on 98 metastatic lung cancer patients, they found that Vitamin D deficiency may be associated with depression in these patients.
-Hence, Vitamin D supplementation may help in reducing depression and anxiety symptoms in cancer patients with Vitamin D deficiency.
+Hence, intake of foods supplements like Vitamin D may help in reducing depression and anxiety symptoms in cancer patients with Vitamin D deficiency.
 (Daniel C McFarland et al, BMJ Support Palliat Care., 2020)

-Omega-3 Fatty Acid intake may Reduce Depression Symptoms in Newly diagnosed Lung Cancer Patients
+Omega-3 Fatty Acid Food Supplement intake may Reduce Depression Symptoms in Newly diagnosed Lung Cancer Patients

 Fatty fishes such as salmon and cod liver oil are rich in omega-3 fatty acids.
-Researchers from the National Cancer Center Research Institute East in Kashiwa, Japan carried out a clinical study on 771 Japanese Lung Cancer patients and found that total omega-3 fatty acid intake and alpha-linolenic acid may be associated with 45% and 50% reduced depression symptoms in lung cancer patients.
+Researchers from the National Cancer Center Research Institute East in Kashiwa, Japan carried out a clinical study on 771 Japanese Lung Cancer patients and found that intake of foods supplements like alpha-linolenic acid and total omega-3 fatty acid may be associated with 45% and 50% reduced depression symptoms in lung cancer patients.
 (S Suzuki et al, Br J Cancer., 2004)

-The studies suggest that diet including foods such as cruciferous vegetables, apples, garlic, Vitamin C rich foods such as citrus fruits and yogurt may help reduce the risk of lung cancer.
-Intake of Glutamine, Folic Acid, Vitamin B12, Astragalus, Silibinin, Turkey Tail Mushroom polysaccharides, Reishi Mushroom polysaccharides, Vitamin D and Omega3 supplements may also help in reducing specific treatment induced side-effects, improving quality of life or reducing depression and other symptoms in lung cancer patients.
+The studies suggest that diet/nutrition including foods such as cruciferous vegetables, apples, garlic, Vitamin C rich foods such as citrus fruits and yogurt may help reduce the risk of lung cancer.
+Apart from these foods, intake of Glutamine, Folic Acid, Vitamin B12, Astragalus, Silibinin, Turkey Tail Mushroom polysaccharides, Reishi Mushroom polysaccharides, Vitamin D and Omega3 supplements as part of diet/nutrition may also help in reducing specific treatment side-effects, improving quality of life or reducing depression and other symptoms in lung cancer patients.
 However, smoking, obesity, following high fat diet with foods containing saturated fats or trans-fats such as red meat, and consuming beta-carotene and retinol supplements by smokers may significantly increase the risk of lung cancer.
 Avoiding smoking, eating a healthy diet with the right foods in right proportions, being physically active and doing regular exercises are unavoidable to stay away from lung cancer.